 Anti-Commercial Stance: Many avantgarde movements resisted the commercialisation of art and were critical of the art market.
 They viewed art institutions as complicit in this commodification and believed that it compromised the integrity of artistic expression.
 Street Art and Graffiti artists often work outside the commercial art world, using public spaces as their canvas.
 They resist art market pressures by creating art that is accessible to a broader audience.
 Often, street artists want to remain anonymous.

 Desire for Inclusivity: Some avantgarde movements, particularly those with political or social agendas, aimed to make art more inclusive and relevant to the general public.
 They often sought to challenge the elitist nature of art institutions and advocated for greater accessibility and diversity in the arts.
-The Black Arts Movement This cultural and political movement aimed to make art more inclusive and relevant to the African American community.
+The cultural and political movement Black Arts Movement aimed to make art more inclusive and relevant to the African American community.
 It fought to challenge the elitism of traditional institutions and promote art as a means of cultural expression and social change.

 Temporary and Site-Specific Works: Some avantgarde artists created temporary or site-specific artworks that defied traditional museum or gallery settings.
 These works were often meant to exist outside the institutional framework, challenging the idea of art as a permanent, collectable object.
 Land Art (Earth Art) artists make works that do not fit an art institution's traditional premises.
 For example, Marinus Boezem's “De Groene Kathedral” (1996) consists of trees planted in such a way that they replicate the cathedral of Reims.
 Such large-scale, site-specific works are not meant to be collected or displayed in traditional art institutions but are integrated with the natural environment.